Pakistanis in the United Arab Emirates: Society

-Economic contribution
+Economic contributions

+General overview

 Pakistan and the United Arab Emirates maintain strong economic relations with each other, with the UAE being the second biggest trading partner of Pakistan in terms of bilateral trade.
 A large skilled and semi-skilled Pakistani workforce contributes to the UAE economy.
 Around 20% of Pakistanis are white-collar professions, and the remaining 80% are involved in the blue-collar industry.
 The ratio of blue-collar Pakistani labour migrating to the UAE has dropped since 2008, although the volume of remittances has increased.

+Pakistani expatriates in the UAE are actively involved in the country's business, investment and services sectors; in 2025 there were some 47,000 Pakistani-owned businesses registered in the UAE, including more than 8,000 in a year.

+The UAE is the second largest source of remittances to Pakistan; in 2012, remittances from the UAE amounted to $2.9 billion.

+Pakistani professionals

 Pakistan ranks among the top five sources of migrant professionals in the UAE.
-The United Arab Emirates is a major investment destination for Pakistan.
-Pakistanis are among the top ten investors in the UAE property market, ranking as the second largest nationality that bought most property in Dubai.
-Many wealthy Pakistanis have bought expensive properties in Dubai and have second homes there.
-Pakistani expatriates in the UAE are actively involved in the country's business, investment and services sectors.
-The UAE is the second largest source of remittances to Pakistan; in 2012, remittances from the UAE amounted to $2.9 billion.

-Pakistani Professionals

 Pakistanis in UAE dominate the transport sector i.e. from logistics to crane operators and up to taxi drivers.
 There are many Pakistani bankers working in various local and multinational banks.
-It is not uncommon to find Pakistani Professionals working in various Multinationals in UAE.
+It is not uncommon to find Pakistani professionals working in various multinationals in UAE.
 There are many Pakistani restaurants in UAE owned and run by these expatriate Pakistanis.

+Property holdings

+The United Arab Emirates is a major investment destination for Pakistan.
+Pakistanis are among the top ten investors in the UAE property market, ranking as the second largest nationality that bought most property in Dubai.
+Over the years, many wealthy Pakistanis have bought expensive properties in Dubai and have second homes there; in 2024, following data leaks, it was estimated that 17,000 Pakistanis have bought 23,000 properties in Dubai, their collective property holdings estimated at approximately $11 billion, while Dawn News asserted higher estimates based on academics using the data and additional sources, with 22,000 Pakistanis having property holdings worth $12,5 billion.